Liarinn/TMPS-laboratories/lab1/Readme.md

 ### 2. **Implementation of Abstract Factory Pattern**

 The Abstract Factory Pattern provides a way to create families of related or dependent objects without specifying their concrete classes.
 This pattern involves creating a set of related factories, which can create objects that are part of a family.
 This helps manage and encapsulate the instantiation process for groups of related objects.
+In the code I provided , the Samsung and Iphone factories create only phones, but it can be extended to create laptops, headphones an other types of products.

 1. **IMobileFactory Interface**
     The `IMobileFactory` interface defines a contract for creating mobile factory instances based on the provided type.